TaraRhoseyn/kicks_ecomm_store/README.md

 All images were sourced from the copyright-free image repositories [Unsplash](https://unsplash.com/) and [Pexels](https://www.pexels.com/).
 For full image rights and credit, please see the seperate [media.md](/docs/media.md) file.

 The images were edited using [Canva](https://www.canva.com/).
 The logo for 'KICKS' was also made in Canva.

+Some brand names do refer to real companies, but the actual product lines do not exist and please see the disclaimer at the top of this README for information regarding educational purposes.

 ### Acknowledgements